Timothy Dolan: Sexual abuse scandal

-In July 2013, documents made public during bankruptcy proceedings for the Archdiocese of Milwaukee.
-They showed that Dolan, then archbishop of Milwaukee, in 2007 had sought permission from the Vatican to shield $57 million in church funds from victims lawsuits.
+In July 2013, documents were made public during bankruptcy proceedings for the Archdiocese of Milwaukee.
+They showed that Dolan, then archbishop of Milwaukee, in 2007 had sought permission from the Vatican to shield $57 million in church funds from victims' lawsuits.
 In the letter, Dolan wrote: "By transferring these assets to the trust, I foresee an improved protection of these funds from any legal claim and liability."
 Dolan had previously denied shielding assets from child sex abuse victims claiming compensation, calling the accusations "old and discredited" and "malarkey."
 The Vatican approved the 2007 request from Dolan five weeks later.

 In September 2018, after the August release of the Pennsylvania grand jury report on sexual abuse in Pennsylvania dioceses and the sexual abuse allegations against then Cardinal Theodore McCarrick, a CNN interviewer asked Dolan whether he believed that homosexuality was a cause of clergy sexual abuse of minors.
 He answered: "I don't think that's the sole root of it.
 The sole root of it is a lack of chastity, a lack of virtue.
 This isn't about right or left.
 This isn't about gay or straight.
 This is about right and wrong."

 In 2019, The Washington Post reported that Dolan, along with some other American prelates, had received substantial cash gifts from Bishop Michael J. Bransfield, which he took from investments owned by the Diocese of Wheeling-Charleston.
 Bransfield had resigned following allegations of sexual misconduct and embezzlement, and was later forced by the Vatican to make restitution to his diocese.
 Dolan never commented on this allegation.